 Best Option for the Daniel Craig Style Sheepskin Bomber Jacket

 In the past when I’ve shared alternatives for Daniel Craig’s shearling bomber jacket, I’ve almost always started with this option from Smart Range.
-To put it simply, it was a great match at a very reasonable price and available on Amazon in the U.S. and UK.
+To put it simply, it was a great match at a very reasonable price and used to be easily ordered from Amazon in the U.S. and UK.
 However, there have been some recent changes at the company.
 Smart Range has opened its own retail operation called Boutique England.
 Which means you now need to buy it directly from them.
-The good news is Boutique England has already earned a very impressive Trustpilot score of 4.8 stars out 5 after 63 reviews.
+The good news is Boutique England has already earned a very impressive Trustpilot score of 4.9 stars out 5 after 114 reviews.

 If you’re avoiding genuine sheepskin for personal or budget reasons, Mango has done a nice job of capturing the look using a faux shearling material.
 Obviously this isn’t a “lifetime’ jacket.
 But if you just want to play around with the style, you could do a lot worse.
-They have sizes small to XXL on their website, with an estimated delivery time of about 1 week.
+They have sizes medium to XL on their website, with an estimated delivery time of about 1 week.

 The Investment Piece

-- Calvin Klein Faux Shearling B-3 Bomber Jacket in Cognac: on sale for $103.25 (some sizes available at Nordstrom Rack for $79.97)
+- Calvin Klein Faux Shearling B-3 Bomber Jacket in Cognac: on sale for $99.99

 The Rancher Style Sheepskin Coat